thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 Now that you've gotten some practice with the fundamentals, it's time to build a more interesting React application.
 You could use only `ReactElement` objects, but to really take advantage of React, you'll want to leverage components.
 Remember, a component is encapsulated code that handles presentation, state, and behavior.

 Let's start by moving the presentation logic of the previous code example into a custom component.
-The `React.createClass()` function will create and return a component class given a `specification` object.
+The `React.createClass()` function accepts a `specification` object and returns a component class.

 `hello.html`
 ```html